Samuel, Son & Co.: Acquisitions

 In 1972, Bothwell Steel and Nelson Steel were both acquired by Samuel.

 Around 1991, Samuel purchased the Ontario portion of Wilkinson Steel, and Wilkinson acquired the western divisions of Samuel.
-Under agreement of neither company operating in each others respective locations.
+Under agreement of neither company operating in each other's respective locations.
 Upon the agreements end, Samuel returned to Western Canada.

 On March 28, 2013, it was announced that Wilkinson Steel would be acquired by Samuel.
 The merger more than doubled the company's presence in the Western Canadian market.
 The deal was finalized in May 2013.

 On December 13, 2013, Evraz sold their coil processing facility in Surrey, British Columbia to Samuel.

 On November 15, 2017, Samuel announced the acquisition of Main Steel of Elk Grove Village, Illinois, with operations in four U.S. states.

 On May 4, 2018, it was announced that Samuel would acquire CAID Industries Inc. of Tucson, Arizona.

 On July 12, 2018, Samuel announced that they would acquire Sierra Aluminum of Riverside, California.

 On June 1, 2021, Samuel announced that they had acquired Systematix Inc. of Waterloo, Ontario.